SHAKEQ INITIAL SETUP GUIDE

 5. The calibration requires three sweeps at different positions to complete.
 Once the first position is measured, move yourself and the measurement discs about 10cm (4 inches) (preferably forward or backward).
 Press OK to measure again.
 Repeat this until you get a total of three unique measurements.

 When the last sweep is done ShakEQ returns to display the current profile.
-The correcting EQ is now activated and the sensor can be removed and the measurement discs put back into the box.
+The correcting EQ is now activated and the sensor jack can be unplugged.

 5 VERIFYING the frequency responsE

 ShakEQ gives you tools to inspect and verify your shaker system’s frequency response.
-To inspect the response visually, you can export the measured graph from a calibrated ShakEQ unit:
+To view the response visually, you can export the measured graph from a calibrated ShakEQ unit:

 1. Format a USB memory stick using the FAT32 file system*.